madshansens/Instagram-API/README.md

 All examples can be found [here](https://github.com/mgp25/Instagram-API/tree/master/examples).

+## Code of Conduct

+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report any unacceptable behavior.

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request.